fawaz-alesayi/guess_the_number/README.md

 ### Guess The Number
-A simple Rust CLI program that generates a random number and lets you guess it.
+A simple Rust CLI program that generates a random number between 0 and 100 and lets you guess it until you get it right.

 ### Usage
 ```bash